jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 Patterns like Backend For Frontends are really helpful in this target because if a microfrontend needs to manage data from several domains to solve some business feature, it's necessary a piece to encapsulate this logic.
 Or for instance, it could be necessary that the microfrontend shows different amount of information depending of the channel.

 Maybe you are wondering about security and how the microfrontends get their data in a secure way.
-Microfrontends are loaded in runtime, dinamically, some of then in public areas and some of then in private areas.
+Microfrontends are loaded at runtime, dinamically, some of then in public areas and some of then in private areas.
 To access this private areas is neccessary that the user is authenticated.
 This is responsability of the main application, not of the microfrontends.

 Microfrontends need to know if the user is athenticated and how to get the tokens (or whatever you use) in order to invoke backend APIs.
 In this point, two strategies are possible: